 Proof of Injuries

+The easiest way to determine whether or not you have an injury claim is to have injuries.
 At trial, injuries are proved through the testimony of doctors.
 Since most cases settle before trial, however, lawyers rely on medical records to document those injuries.
 Gathering a complete set of health care records, including hospital records, clinic records, specialist consultations, and physical therapy records, is an essential part of bringing a personal injury claim.

 When records are not complete, a personal injury lawyer may suggest that the accident victim obtain additional evaluations.
 For example, if it is difficult to drive because a victim cannot look over her shoulder without pain, a lawyer may want the victim to obtain range-of-motion testing to document the victim's limitations.
 Other tests may be needed to document ongoing pain and disabilities.